 bthechange was started after the founder member had experienced being on the wrong side of the criminal justice system having had a law abiding life up to that point.
-His experience of the criminal justice system and the impact on his own life made him convinced that there was a need for more help for first time offenders.
-He realised that without support first time offenders are likely to reoffend, or to have lives impacted negatively for the rest of their lives.
+His experience of the criminal justice system and the impact on his own life made him convinced that there was a need for more help for offenders.
+He realised that without holistic support for offenders they are likely to reoffend, or to have lives impacted negatively for a considerable amount of time.

 Our social impact is two-fold: